MicrosoftDocs/dynamics-365-intelligent-order-management/topics/alm.md

 - **Current** - There is only one current record for the policy.
 - **Archived** - There can be many archived records depending on how many changes have occurred to the linked policy and rules.

-An archived version of the policy will have appropriate rules linked based on the Policy ID.
-The versioning record will be created every time a policy is unpublished.
-The below tables highlight how the two tables are linked and how the **PolicyVersionId** column will be used to group the versions that are created for a policy.
-The PolicyVersionId will be populated with PolicyId of the first Policy record created.
-That value will stay for each subsequent version created while the PolicyId column will have a new Guid populated along with a new rule created linked to that new Guid.
+An archived version of the policy will have appropriate rules linked based on the policy ID.
+The versioning record is created every time a policy is unpublished.

+The following tables highlight how the two tables are linked and how the **PolicyVersionId** column is used to group the versions that are created for a policy.
+The **PolicyVersionId** is populated with the policy ID of the first policy record created.
+The policy ID value will persist for each subsequent version created, while the **PolicyId** column will be populated a new GUID, along with a new rule created to link to that new GUID.

 |**Policy**|**Type**|
 |:-|:-|